senaite/senaite.core/src/senaite/core/tests/doctests/AnalysisProfile.rst

     >>> Fe in profile1.getServices()
     False

-But kept just in case we re-activate the service later:
+But kept as raw data, just in case we re-activate the service later:

+    >>> Fe in profile1.getServices(active_only=False)
+    True

     >>> api.get_uid(Fe) in profile1.getRawServiceUIDs()
     True